 Places of Interest

-The RiverConnect area has traditionally covered the river frontages of Kaiela (the Goulburn River) and the Broken River and the forest floodplain areas adjacent to the Shepparton-Mooroopna urban zones.
+The RiverConnect area has traditionally covered the river frontages of Kaiela (the Goulburn River), the Broken River and the forest floodplain areas adjacent to the Shepparton-Mooroopna urban zones.
 The area includes the major wetlands of Gemmill’s and Reedy Swamps and a large number of reserves.

 Providing access to the river environment is the Yanha Gurtji Shared Path network.